 For more information about planning a trip to the Bruce Peninsula, check out Visit Georgian Bay.

-Hotel feature by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books Moon Vancouver and Canadian Rockies Road Trip, Moon Handbooks: Ontario (now available in a new 2nd edition) and Living Abroad in Canada.
+Hotel feature by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books Moon Vancouver + Canadian Rockies Road Trip, Moon Toronto and Ontario, and Moon Vancouver.
 Photos © Carolyn B. Heller.